-The findings presented in this report are based on our subsurface investigation and our experience with subsurface conditions in the area.
-This report presents our assessment of the geotechnical conditions, and has been prepared to provide advice and recommendations to assist in the preparation of designs and construction of the ground structures for the proposed development.
+The findings presented in this report are based on our subsurface investigation and our experience with subsurface conditions in the area and local region.
+This report presents our assessment of the geotechnical conditions, and has been prepared to provide advice and recommendations to assist in the preparation of preliminary designs and construction of the ground structures for the proposed development.